The Grifters (film): Release

 The Grifters had its world premiere on September 14, 1990 at the Toronto Festival of Festivals at the Elgin Theater.
-The film had a brief Academy Award-qualifying run in New York City and Los Angeles before opening wide in January 1991.
+The film had a brief Academy Award-qualifying run in New York City and Los Angeles on December 5, 1990, before opening wide in January 1991.

+Home media

+The film was released on LaserDisc in 1991.
+The film was released on DVD as part of the Miramax Collector's Series on September 24, 2002.
+The Criterion Collection issued the film in 4K UHD Blu-ray and Blu-ray formats on January 21, 2025.